scy/perthensis/README.md

 ## Status

-The scheduler can create new tasks (but not cancel them yet), there is an LED heartbeat class and a pin debouncer.
+The scheduler can create new tasks (but not cancel them yet), there is an LED heartbeat class, a pin debouncer and a reading class for rotary encoders.
+More documentation for them is planned, but the source code is commented.

 Also, the package's module loading deals gracefully with module files not being present.
 This means you only have to copy those modules to your board you actually want to use.